operskaas/RubyQuery/README.md

 A couple of `SQLite3Model` subclasses have been created in the `vr_models.rb` file in the demo folder.

-For a very quick demo, simply run `ruby vr_models.rb` from the demo folder to see the output of various API calls.
+For a very quick demo, simply run `ruby vr_models.rb` from within the demo folder to see the output of various API calls.
+**NB:** You must be in the demo folder to successfully run the above command, otherwise it won't find the .sql file to create the test database with.

 To play around with it yourself, open a Ruby REPL such as Pry or IRB and require `vr_models.rb`.
 From there, feel free to create new `VRHeadset` objects, play around with associations,